 How to assess the risk of addiction of our young people?

 It is sometimes difficult to become aware of our bad lifestyle habits and our risky behaviours for danger and addiction.
 So, whether for the well-being of our children or for our own safety, it is important to take the time regularly to observe our play habits.

 For an evaluation of behaviors related to the video game:

-– The Internet Gaming Disorder Scale–Short-Form (IGDS9-SF) was created by Pontes et al., 2015 is was the first short and standardized psychometric tool to assess Internet gambling disorder (ICD) according to these nine criteria suggested by the American Psychiatric Association in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+– The Internet Gaming Disorder Scale–Short-Form (IGDS9-SF) was created by Pontes et al., 2015 was the first brief and standardized psychometric tool to assess Internet Gambling Disorder (IJD) according to these nine criteria suggested by American Psychiatric Association in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 The IGDS9-SF consists of 9 items reflecting the nine criteria for intertnet gambling disorder, as defined in the DSM-5.

 It is available free of charge in English or other languages (not yet in French unfortunately) for personal use for self-assessment on the official website: https://www.halleypontes.com/igds9sf

 – The online questionnaire to assess player behaviours and impacts on mental health: https://do-i-play-too-much-videogames.com/survey/wznn9s7zcy7r/8yr8wul6lop4

 – Problem Video Game Playing (PVP) is a self-questionnaire to measure the problems associated with video games.
 This questionnaire, composed of 9 items, integrates the following dimensions: concern, tolerance, loss of control, pursuit, lack, flight, lies, illegal acts, family and/or school disruptions.
 It is composed of 9 items sided on a dichotomous scale: 1 “yes”, 2 “no”.

 For an assessment of Internet-related behaviours in general: